gconnect/cartdev-kit/README.md

 ## Mobile Templates
 CartesiKit offers templates for mobile app development using React Native (with and without Expo) and Flutter.
 These templates include navigation, state management, and UI components for building cross-platform mobile applications utilizing Cartesi's Rollup features.

-# Current Features
-The current version of CartesiKit offers a range of powerful features designed to streamline project setup and enhance developer productivity.

-Below are the key features available in this current release:

--  Integration with Cartesi Rollup, Sunodo and Cartesify
--  Project scaffolding
--  Template Selection and Customization
--  Template repository
--  CLI tool integration
--  Documentation and Examples
--  Version Control Integration

-# Future Plans
-- Improve on UI of the existing templates
-- Template expansion
-- Create better developer onboarding experience while using the CartesiKit
-- Add additional backend code samples
-- Add implementation logic for Angular, Vue and on the mobile templates
-- Template Updates and Maintenance
-- Community Engagement
-- Continuous Improvement

 # Built With
 - Cartesi Rollup
 - Sunodo